-2 dead in police firing in Guwahati amid protests over citizenship bill
+CAB protests: 2 die in police firing in Guwahati

 Guwahati, Dec 12: At least two persons were killed and several others injured in police firing in Assam's Guwahati amid a raging agitation against the Citizenship (Amendment) Bill on Thursday.